core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
 The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods.

 Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
-Thus, sender endpoints should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.
+Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.

 {{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.